 The exchanges leveraging this technology such as Uniswap, Curve, Balancer, Kyber, 0x, dYdX have easily overtaken all other decentralized exchanges thanks to the simplicity of use and trustless nature that smart contracts and decentralized applications built on top of them provide.
 And you can not only trade there but also provide liquidity through the same smart contract and earn by accumulating fees.
 With centralized exchanges, you forever remain at the mercy of the exchange, so the immense popularity of these services is well deserved.

-The introduction and development of the smart contract technology led to the emergence of an entire new field in the crypto space that came to be known as decentralized finance, or DeFi for short.
+The introduction and development of the smart contract technology led to the emergence of an entirely new field in the crypto space that came to be known as decentralized finance, or DeFi for short.
 DeFi aims at removing intermediaries from the financial services with the help of smart contracts.
-Decentralized lending & borrowing that has got a lot of traction recently is the service which fully embraces this ethos.
+Decentralized lending & borrowing that has got a lot of traction recently is the service that fully embraces this ethos.
 Instead of banks, lenders and borrowers use decentralized lending platforms that employ smart contracts under the hood.

 The smart contracts that power the vehicle of decentralized lending & borrowing enable a trustless environment from which both lenders and borrowers benefit tremendously.
 The absence of intermediaries, no need for credit bureaus, automatic enforcement of lending terms greatly reduce overhead costs and simplify the entire process – all thanks to the magic of the smart contract tech.
 To be sure, the space is crowded with big and small players such as Aave, MakerDAO, Compound, etc that are eager to leverage this technology.